Parker-Drouillard/Voron-2---Toolchanger-Research/README.md

 This project helped to aid design decisions for our MK2 and MK3 architectures.

+## Special Thanks
+Special thanks goes out to our research team at St. Clair College here in Windsor, Ontario.
+The team did a stellar job at delivering their objectives & their research will continue to be important for our ongoing research and development.
+Thank you to Kevin Roy, Claire Prendi, John Lopez, and Quinton for their efforts in this project.

+## Further Information
+We hope that you benefit from the open-source nature of this project.
+3D printing is an awesome community & we can't wait to see what happens with this project.

+If you wish to contact our team directly, please reach out to us at info@pepcorp.ca

 ![Image of Voron 2.4 Skate](https://i.imgur.com/E4NAAo9.jpg)

 ![Image of Voron 2.4 Flange](https://i.imgur.com/z6otKlg.jpg)